Definitions and Terms

-A Master Business Licence is a type of business registration that allows you to operate a business for a period of 5 years.
+A legal entity, allowing you to operate a business for a period of 5 years with a business name.
 You are personally liable, personal taxed and do not have name protection.
 It is required to be renewed every 5 years.
-There are three types of Master Business Licences; a sole proprietorship, a general partnership or tradename.
+This one form allows you to register as new, renew, change or cancel the registration.

-A general partnership is a type of Master Business Licence.
-A general partnership is composed of two or more persons who agree to contribute money, labor, and/or skill to a business.
+Is composed of two or more persons who agree to contribute money, labour, and/or skill to a business.
 Each partner shares the profits, losses, and management of the business and each partner is personally and equally liable for debts of the partnership.
 Formal terms of the partnership are usually contained in a written partnership agreement.

 Articles of Incorporation

-A not-for-profit corporation is a legal entity and is typically run to further some sort of ideal or goal, rather than in the interests of profit.
+A nonprofit corporation is a legal entity and is typically run to further some sort of ideal or goal, rather than in the interests of profit.
 Many nonprofits serve the public interest.